The Vagus Nerve And How It Facilitates Central Nervous System (CNS) Functions

 Important emotional states surface when ventral vagal and dorsal branches interact with other systems.

 The first surfaces when the ventral vagal interacts with the sympathetic subdivision, which generates “mobilization without fear” as experienced in all forms of relaxed movement.
-We observe this in friendly, playful activities such as when dancing, when we are joyfully engaged in various sports, competitive and non-competitive.
-During these activities we are active, we flow, we can be socially engaged and we can act alone or in groups, such as during dance, Yoga, Tai Chi and playing a musical instrument.
+We observe this in friendly, playful activities such as dancing, joyfully engaging in various sports, and competitive and non-competitive activities.
+During these activities, we are active, we flow, we can be socially engaged, and we can act alone or in groups, such as during dance, Yoga, Tai Chi, and playing a musical instrument.
 Yes, we are social animals, but we also spend time alone.
-Both interpersonal and personal experiences are most fulfilling when we are relaxed, balanced, flexible and focused, performing well, In The Zone.
+Interpersonal and personal experiences are most fulfilling when we are relaxed, balanced, flexible, and focused, performing well In The Zone.

-The other surfaces when the ventral vagal interacts with the dorsal vagal, generating “imobilization without fear” as we move toward inner calm, personal safety and interpersonal trust.
+The other surfaces when the ventral vagal interacts with the dorsal vagal, generating “immobilization without fear” as we move toward inner calm, personal safety, and interpersonal trust.
 We are socially engaged, quieter physically, feeling safe and secure.
 During these times, we can be intimate and loving.
 A genuine hug provides a good example.

-HOWEVER, when real or perceived threat becomes overwhelming we shut down, tend to isolate, we back away from threat and may display the freezing response.
-We dive deeper into isolation as threat increases, We can become fully shutdown, feign death and ultimately exhibit complete immobilization.
+However, when a real or perceived threat becomes overwhelming, we shut down, tend to isolate, back away from the danger, and may display a freezing response.
+We dive deeper into isolation as the threat increases.
+We can become fully shut down, feign death, and ultimately exhibit complete immobilization.
 This theoretical view of the ANS is brought to us through the scientific work of Dr. Stephen Porges and his Polyvagal Theory.